Dog & Owner Trail Etiquette

 - Learn about the trail.
 Be sure to educate yourself on any features of the trail that may be difficult for your dog to traverse, such as steep climbs, stairs, fire towers, ladders or crowded cabins.

-- Have a good understanding of your dog’s fitness level in relation to the length and difficulty of the trail.
+- Can your dog do the trail?
+Have a good understanding of your dog’s fitness level in relation to the length and difficulty of the trail.
 Medical conditions like old age, obesity or joint problems can make a medium or long hike difficult for your pup, so try something shorter first!
 If you’re concerned, don’t forget you can always get advice from your veterinarian on what you’re dog is comfortably capable of!

 Being prepared is one of the best ways to make sure you have an enjoyable time, so make sure you research any trails you have in mind first.

-There’s no doubt that you’re dog will be extra excited to explore a whole new area!
-Before you leave, make sure you feel completely confident basic dog training commands, especially if you plan on letting them off-leash.
-Here’s a couple things to brush up on beforehand:
+There’s no doubt that your dog will be extra excited to explore a whole new area!
+Before you leave, make sure you feel completely confident basic dog training commands.
+You must follow local leash laws regarding activity on the trail, but if your dog does for some reason get off leash, there are a few basic commands your dog must follow when you’re hiking or walking:

 - Sit and stay, for when you’re yielding to other hikers.